Our Mission

 Caitlin Bell, MA, LCAT, MT-BC

 Caitlin (she/her) is a board-certified music therapist and licensed creative arts therapist in New York City.
 A graduate of Oberlin Conservatory and New York University, Caitlin practices music psychotherapy through a trauma-informed and psychodynamic lens.
 The focus of Caitlin’s work lies at the intersection of community, connection, and creativity.
 Caitlin is engaged in supporting individuals and groups to discover meaning and purpose, process grief, and develop life skills through musical and creative outlets.
 She specializes in substance use disorders, trauma, and PTSD in children, adolescents, and adults.
 Caitlin is a graduate of the Kint Institute, a post-graduate training program in trauma-informed creative arts therapies.
-She is currently working on post-graduate training in Analytical Music Therapy and is a staff therapist at Ascendant New York.
+She is currently working on post-graduate training in Analytical Music Therapy.

 For inquiries related to local outreach or survivor engagement in that region, please contact her directly.